Nathan Carlin

 Nathan Steven Carlin (born 1979) is a scholar of medical humanities with interest in psychology of religion.
 He is the Samuel Karff Chair and a professor at the McGovern Medical School at the University of Texas Health Science Center at Houston, where he directs the McGovern Center for Humanities and Ethics.

 Carlin is the editor-in-chief of the Journal of Medical Humanities.
 From 2018 to 2019, he served as chair of the faculty senate of McGovern Medical School.
+He was awarded the 2025 Health Humanities Visionary Award by the Health Humanities Consortium.

 Education

 In 2001, Carlin earned his BA in European history from Westminster College in New Wilmington, Pennsylvania.
-Four years later he completed his Master of Divinity Degree at Princeton Theological Seminary.
+Four years later he completed his Master of Divinity Degree at Princeton Theological Seminary, where he focused on studying pastoral theology.
 From PTS, he went on to earn his MA (2009) and PhD (2010) in psychology of religion from Rice University in Houston, Texas.

 He was influenced by Donald Eric Capps, Thomas R. Cole, and Robert Dykstra.
 Carlin has co-authored and co-edited books and articles with these mentors and other colleagues, focusing on psychological and religious matters that arise in clinical contexts.

 Scholarly publications

 Carlin has published 12 books and many articles.
-His work falls into four overlapping themes:
+His work falls into five overlapping themes: